softlinkprotocol/curve-docs/docs/dao-gauges.rst

     5. Removal of ``claim_historic_rewards`` function.
     6. Modify ``claimable_reward`` to be a slightly less accurate view function.
     7. Reward tokens can no longer be removed once set, adding more tokens requires providing the array of reward_tokens with any new tokens appended.
     8. :func:`deposit(_value, _to) <LiquidityGauge.deposit>` and :func:`withdraw(_value, _to) <LiquidityGauge.deposit>` functions have an additional optional argument ``_claim_rewards``, which when set to ``True`` will claim any pending rewards.

-Since this gauge maintains a similar API, below are functions which did not exist previously.
-Any functions not listed as modified remain the same from ``LiquidityGaugeV2``.
+As this gauge maintains a similar API to ``LiquidityGaugeV2``, the documentation only covers functions that were added or modified since the previous version.

 Querying Reward Information
 ---------------------------

 .. py:function:: LiquidityGaugeV3.rewards_receiver(addr: address) -> address: view

     This gauge implementation allows for the redirection of claimed rewards to alternative accounts.
 If an account has enabled a default rewards receiver this function will return that default account, otherwise it'll return ``ZERO_ADDRESS``.

 .. py:function:: LiquidityGaugeV3.last_claim() -> uint256: view